-Our goal at the Cat Practice is to provide your feline family member with a rapid and accurate diagnosis so we can more appropriately treat your cat's diseases.
+Our goal at The Cat Practice is to provide your feline family member with a rapid and accurate diagnosis so we can more appropriately treat your cat's diseases.
 We utilize the latest diagnostic modalities in endocrinology, cytology and cancer diagnostics.

 Our veterinarians and staff are here to make the testing process smooth for both you and our furry patients.
-We want to make sure that we have a full scope and all possible factors that may be causing the problem.
+We want to make sure that we have a full scope of all possible factors that may be causing the problem.

-Using our updated laboratory testing will allow us to see the full picture and create an effective treatment plan that can save your feline's life.
+Use of our updated laboratory testing will allow us to see the full picture and create an effective treatment plan that can save your feline's life.
 If your cat needs a intestinal parasite exam, blood work, or a urinalysis you can always trust that we can quickly and efficiently get results back.